dangreaves/react-tracker/README.md

 ## Rendering the helper

 The `TrackerHelper` component shows a floating window to debug events sent to the tracker.
-It shows the status of connected SDK's, and the status for each event.
+It shows the status of each adapter and a list of events.
 Each event can be expanded to show the full JSON payload which was sent to the SDK.

 ```tsx
 import { TrackerHelper } from "@dangreaves/react-tracker";